canonical/maas/docs/cluster-configuration.rst

 for administrators to track the source of the problem.
 Worse, the problems may not become immediately noticeable.
 Make sure you understand the implications of running a DHCP server before doing this.
-If MAAS detects any DHCP servers already running on these nteworks, it will show them on the cluster's configuration page.
+If MAAS detects any DHCP servers already running on these networks, it will show them on the cluster's configuration page.